GOP seizes on voter hesitancy to attack EVs as costly to US

 “There’s still lots of selling to do before EVs catch on with the American people,” said Jim Manley, a Democratic strategist and longtime staffer to the late Senate Majority Leader Harry Reid, D-Nev.
 He described early Democratic messaging suggesting that EVs were an immediate solution to rising gasoline prices as a mistake.
 “That creates an opening for Republicans in this election, which begins and ends with the economy and inflation.”

-In a key Iowa House race, an ad by a Republican-aligned group features a man standing beside a pickup truck as he calls Democratic Rep. Cindy Axne and the Biden administration “clueless and out of touch” for supporting electric vehicles with batteries currently made in China.
+In a key Iowa House race, an ad by a Republican-aligned group features a man standing beside a pickup truck as he calls Democratic Rep. Cindy Axne and the Biden administration “clueless and out of touch” for supporting “expensive” electric vehicles with batteries currently made in China.

 In competitive Nevada, GOP Senate candidate Adam Laxalt mocks Democratic Sen. Catherine Cortez Masto’s support for her party’s sweeping climate and health law, which includes tax credits to purchase EVs.
 Laxalt warns that Nevada drivers will have to forgo charging their EVs during extreme heat to avoid straining the power grid.